-(a) Each Execution by Broker through the Website shall be subject to the terms and conditions of this Agreement, the short descriptions and the long definitions posted on the Website (regardless of whether Broker actually “clicks” on the designated space or views such information) in respect of the products which are the subject matter of the relevant Execution and are established by Enron, are posted on the Website and are then in effect, and/or any other written agreements between the parties in respect of the products which are the subject matter of the relevant Execution from time to time.
+(a) Each Execution by Broker through the Website shall be subject to (i) the terms and conditions of this Agreement, (ii) the short descriptions and the long definitions posted on the Website (regardless of whether Broker actually “clicks” on the designated space or views such information) in respect of the products which are the subject matter of the relevant Execution and are established by Enron, posted on the Website and then in effect, and/or (iii) any other written agreements between the parties in respect of the products which are the subject matter of the relevant Execution from time to time.
 An Execution, when accepted or confirmed by Enron, shall bind a Participant, as a Counterparty to a Transaction, in accordance with such contracts, agreements, confirmations or course of dealing (each, an “Operative Agreement”) that may exist or occur between Enron and such Participant from time to time.

 (b) An Execution will be initiated by Broker, on behalf and for the account of a Participant, offering to buy from, or sell to, Enron, by “clicking” on the designated spaces on the Website (the “Offer”).
 Neither the Website itself, nor any information posted thereon, is or may be construed as, an offer by Enron to buy or sell any product or commodity.

 (c) Enron may accept or reject the Offer at its sole discretion.
 An Execution shall be deemed to occur at the time that Enron first signifies its acceptance of the Broker’s Offer on the Website server.
+In the event no response if provided to Broker within the Website (or by other means) within twenty-four (24) hours after the submittal by Broker of the Offer, the Execution shall be deemed to have been accepted by Enron and, therefore, have created a Transaction, subject to Broker’s confirmation pursuant to clause 4(i) below.

-(d) Each Execution shall bind a Counterparty to a Transaction pursuant to the Operative Agreement between Enron and such Counterparty.
+(d) Each Execution shall bind the Participant, as a Counterparty, to a Transaction pursuant to the Operative Agreement between Enron and such Participant, as a Counterparty.
 The Operative Agreement is not created, modified or otherwise affected by communications by or between Enron and any Participant or Counterparty using the Website.

-(e) Enron may furnish Broker and Counterparty with telephonic or written confirmation of each Transaction and the terms of each such confirmation shall be valid and binding on Broker, as described below, unless objected to within three business days of the date of transmission thereof.
+(e) Enron may furnish Broker and Participant, as a Counterparty, with telephonic or written confirmation of each Transaction and the terms of each such confirmation shall be valid and binding on Broker, as described below, unless objected to within three business days of the date of transmission thereof.
 In the event of any conflict between the terms of this Agreement, any other agreements between Enron and Broker, or Enron and Counterparty, and the terms of such confirmation, the terms of the confirmation shall control.